XeminoL/benchmeter/README.md

 python -m benchmeter.cli "a" "b" --save --note "before caching" python -m benchmeter.cli --check-machine
 ```

-`--check-machine` repeats a fixed workload and reports drift, spread, and the floor below which no difference is resolvable on that host.

 Exit codes:

 - `0` difference established